Updated April 2026

-Cloud Computing Trend #1.
 The Intelligent Edge: AI-Driven Cloud and Edge Computing

 AI's Expanding Role in the Cloud

-Artificial intelligence is becoming deeply embedded in cloud platforms, optimizing every facet of cloud operations and security.
+AI is becoming deeply embedded in cloud platforms, optimizing every facet of cloud operations and security.

 Edge Computing and AI at the Edge

-In 2025, we can expect increased adoption of edge computing, with AI workloads being deployed at the edge to enable faster decision-making and reduce reliance on cloud connectivity.
 This edge-to-cloud convergence will be crucial for applications that require real-time, low-latency data analysis, such as industrial automation processes critical for the manufacturing industry.

-Cloud Computing Trend #2.
 Hybrid and Multi-Cloud Strategies

 Among businesses moving to the cloud, 76% of them use a hybrid or multi-cloud approach.
-But what exactly are they, and what benefits do they offer?

 Hybrid cloud solutions combine on-premises data centers with public clouds.
 Multi-cloud strategies involve using services from multiple public cloud providers.